Capital punishment in Spain: Francoist Spain

 Capital punishment in Francoist Spain was restored fully on decree in 1938.
 From 1940 to 1975, 165 judicial executions are reported to have been carried out, although precise numbers from the years following the Spanish Civil War are vague.
 By one estimate, at least 1 706 executions by firing squad were reported only in Barcelona until 1952.
 Among the most relevant executed from this period there is Lluís Companys, President of the Generalitat of Catalonia.

+As Franco's regime was consolidated, use of capital punishment became scarcer; between 1950 and 1959, 58 Spaniards (including 2 women) were executed by garrotte and 9 by firing squad.

+In the last execution of a woman, in 1959 in Valencia, the executioner Antonio López Guerra was not ready to kill a young woman, the 31-year-old poisoner Pilar Prades.

+He had to be softened with brandy and dragged to the garrote stick.